 Including any advertising credit, including links, logos, or company names within published content.

-Publishing more than one identical piece of content concurrently.
+Publishing more than one identical piece of content at the same time.

 Encouraging, promoting, facilitating, or instructing others to engage in illegal activity or to violate eBay policy.

 Publishing reviews that aren't specific to the product.